vweevers/dotnet-bump/README.md

 Default is the current working directory.
 Files must reside in a git working tree (or multiple working trees).

+Glob patterns must use forward slashes (`/`) even on Windows, because the backward slash (`\`) is an escape character.
+This means `dotnet-bump patch example\*.h` should be `dotnet-bump patch example/*.h`.
+Backward slashes do work if the given argument is not a glob pattern, because `dotnet-bump` will interpret it as a file path: `dotnet-bump patch example\version.h`.

 ### Options

 ```